Welcome to the Overseas Visitors' Corner!

 Through the broad knowledge-base curriculum, due emphasis is put on the whole-person development of students, and the aforesaid qualities are nurtured to meet the needs of employers.The employer sector welcomes and shows robust support to the implementation of the NAS.
 The Hong Kong Government, being the largest employer in Hong Kong, has taken the lead in accepting the HKDSE qualification as the entry qualification requirement in recruiting civil service posts.
 Details are listed on the website of the Civil Service Bureau.

 The NAS facilitates smoother articulation with overseas education systems and the HKDSE has gained international recognition.
-At present, over 280 tertiary institutions worldwide have accepted HKDSE as meeting their admission requirements.
+At present, nearly 290 tertiary institutions worldwide have accepted HKDSE as meeting their admission requirements.
 Moreover, starting from 2012/13, some Mainland higher education institutions and Taiwan universities exempt Hong Kong students from admission examinations and consider their applications based on their HKDSE results.
 In the past few years, about 21,000 Hong Kong students applied for the higher education institutions in the Mainland via the Scheme for Admission of Hong Kong Students to Mainland Higher Education Institutions, and about 9,300 students were admitted.
-In 2020/21, the number of participating Mainland institutions will increase to 122.
+In 2021/22, the number of participating Mainland institutions will increase to 127.

 If you need more specific information, please contact us via email at email@example.com.